• Skip to primary navigation

 In a small bowl, mix the sugar, salt and spices to make a dry rub.
 Coat the pork chunks in the dry rub - make sure all sides are well coated.

-Use the Instant Pot saute mode to sear the pork chunks on all sides in olive oil.
+Use the Instant Pot sauté mode to sear the pork chunks in olive oil until they are browned on all sides.
 Do this one at a time.
 Remove and set aside.

 Shred the pork, combine with BBQ sauce and serve.